Access4all/adg/pages/examples/headings/alternative-techniques/README.md

 [Example](_examples/page-with-html5-structural-elements-labelled-with-aria-and-visually-hidden-headings)

-This doesn't deliver a much better experience to screen reader users though.
+This does not deliver a much better experience to screen reader users though.
 It may even feel a bit redundant when reading the page (as both the ARIA label and the referenced heading are announced individually, although they are the same thing).

 ![Landmarks outline with descriptions](_media/landmarks-outline-with-descriptions.png)